AccRobotics/go2-policies/README.md

-# Go2 Policies for Unitree Robot
+# Isaac Lab Policies

-This repository contains an Isaac Lab extension for training a variety of reinforcement learning policies for the Unitree Go2 robot.
+This repository contains an Isaac Lab extension for training a variety of reinforcement learning policies for real world robots.

 ## Policies and Tasks